NikolajMA/biomedical-llm-scaling/README.md

     --output_path output-path #Specify path where eval results should be saved
     #--num_fewshot 5 for few-shot evaluations with 5 examples
 ```
-All evaluation results were logged to a Weights & Biases project, and exported to (insert repo path).
-Raw logged data is found in (insert repo path).
+All evaluation results were logged to a Weights & Biases project, and exported to 'eval-results/wandb-logs/cleaned' .
+Raw logged data from all evaluations is found in 'eval-results/raw-logs/logged-samples/all_logs'.
+Note that all logs containted in this file might not be uploaded individually, therefore it is recommended to download all_logs instead of accessing individual model logs.

 When running OLMo and Mamba it is necesarry to
 ```bash